u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/payment_providers.rst

 Refunds
 -------

-If your payment provider supports this feature, you can refund payments directly from Odoo.
+If your payment provider supports this feature, you can refund payments directly from Thrive Bureau ERP.
 It does not need to be enabled first.
 To refund a customer payment, navigate to it and click on the :guilabel:`REFUND` button.